Tenant Check (B2B)

 Tenant settings check

-Make sure to follow the Auth0 tenant settings recommendations in configuring your branding as well as your support email and support URL so users know how to get help if an issue occurs.
+Make sure to follow the Auth0 tenant settings recommendations in configuring your logo as well as your support email and support URL so users know how to get help if an issue occurs.
 You'll want to check your SSO Session Timeout settings and the list of dashboard admins with access to your production tenant as well.

 Error page customization